CroydonLibraryCodeClub/croydonlibrarycodeclub.github.io/README.md

 The latest kernel (4.19) doesn't appear to work well with the wifi driver.
 To downgrade, open the `MX Package Installer` and install kernel `4.14` then open the `MX Tools` and set the machine to boot to 4.14.

+## Remove annoying beep

+In a terminal open `alsamixer` and mute beep channel.

 ## Possibly not needed with Kernel 4.14... test with next upgrade

 Uncomment stretch backports in `/etc/apt/sources.list.d/debian.list`